 I’m not sure there is a right way or a wrong way to juice a lemon, maybe just the most efficient way.

 Whether wood, glass, plastic or ceramic, a cutting board is the right accessory for any kitchen cutting job.

-I have a couple of different juicers.
-I have a reamer like this one:
+- Hand juicer – I have a couple of different juicers.

 I prefer the one that sieves out the seeds for me and collects the juice at the bottom, particularly because I can use pressure from above to get a lot more yummy juice out of my lemons.

 Pro-tip: Clean your juicing equipment IMMEDIATELY, as citrus pulp dries quickly in the crevices and then needs a lot of soaking and scrubbing once it sits for a while.

 In the spirit of learning something new every day, I found this video with a great way to avoid having to sieve out the seeds from the juicing process.